Breaking news: Community radio stations at risk

 Community radio is not-for-profit, community operated and controlled, and promotes an inclusive, cohesive and culturally diverse community.
 It offers an enormous diversity of content and information presented by people in their local communities, and is characterised by localism and independence.

 There are 380 licenced community radio and television stations in Australia, with over 22,000 volunteers engaged in producing and presenting programs.
 Content produced is overwhelmingly local, with 34 per cent of all community radio stations are sole providers of local programming in their area.

-A quarter of all Australian radio listeners, 4.4 million, tune into community radio stations each week.
+29 per cent of all Australian radio listeners, 5.2 million, tune into community radio stations each week.
 Community television has a monthly metropolitan reach of 3.7 million viewers.

 Community broadcasting plays a vital role in providing a voice for communities that aren’t adequately serviced by other broadcasting sectors including:

 - Indigenous Australians

 - Ethnic communities